THE SOUL SHOULD ALWAYS STAND AJAR - EMILY DICKINSON

 My work is mostly made in response to events, encounters, sensations, in my own life.
 I paint in a visceral, fairly intuitive way, like a sort of diary; often as a series of thoughts, impulses and feelings, rather than as carefully thought out concepts planned from beginning to end.
-I am more concerned with my internal landscape which I try and translate in an intuitive way but I am also deeply affected by the events taking place both globally and closer to home.
+I paint to reflect an internal landscape which I try and translate in an intuitive way but I am also deeply affected by the events taking place both globally and closer to home.
 There is a visual order that seems to emerge where I can alter my own invisible reality….particularly in the contemporary moment of lockdown and its effects.
 Images emerge, get covered up and then new narratives appear.
 My paintings are a bit like me: sometimes impulsive, colourful, expressive and direct; other times, withholding, enigmatic, introspective and restless.
 Always its about the language of communication.
 When I draw I’m just exploring the medium and trying to develop a narrative, so often thats a way of accessing the process towards painting.
 I love the meditative language of being in my studio and immersing myself in another space.

 WHEREVER YOU ARE IS THE ENTRY POINT - KABIR